-- We post the scores to our website for prospective clients to see.
-What better way to promote your ability than being transparent about how your actually care about the feedback you receive.
+- We post the scores on our website for prospective clients to see.
+What better way to promote your ability than by being transparent about how you actually care about the feedback you receive.

 - Any negative feedback triggers a review of the project to determine what actually happened.
 The client’s perception was simply that something went wrong but they are unlikely to know the root cause and if it is systemic.
 We can then take action to analyze our workflows and communication to tune our machine for future clients/projects.

 - We use NPS as a guidepost for all decisions and company direction.

 - As managers, should we make Change A?
 How about Change B?
 Subsequent question: “What will that do to our NPS?”
 If there is a chance it could drive down client satisfaction we are likely to find an alternative, even if it comes as a cost center to our business.
 Charge well for your services then deliver accordingly.